tkonopka/crossmap/docs/configurations.rst

 .. code:: yaml

     indexing:
+      trim_search: 1
       build_quality: 500
       search_quality: 200

 Description:

+- ``trim_search`` [integer] - relevant values are 0/1, used to toggle trimming
+  of search results to items with distances < 1-(1e-6).
+Default setting is 1, which means search results avoid items that have distance near one.
 - Both ``build_quality`` and ``search_quality`` are integers passed to the ``nmslib`` library.
 Higher values indicate a more precise calculation of nearest neighbors, but at the cost of a slower running time.
 Lower values